 Most programs require several core courses in the general principles of industrial hygiene and toxicology, including the effect of toxins on body systems and how to identify hazards in the workplace.
 Students usually can choose electives such as current issues in industrial hygiene, air sampling, radiological health and legal issues in industrial hygiene.

-Overview of Industrial Hygiene Certificate Programs
+Industrial Hygiene Certificate

 Graduate-level industrial hygiene degree programs are designed for students who already hold a bachelor's degree in a related field, such as public health, law enforcement or healthcare services.
 Some certificate programs incorporate toxicology as well as industrial hygiene into the curriculum.